rhagelstrom/FG-Forge-Updater/README.md

 FG_ITEM_ID=33
 # the name of the ext file you want to upload
 FG_UL_FILE=FG-PFRPG-Advanced-Effects.ext
+# optionally you can add this to prevent descriptions from being replaced with the contents of README.md
+FG_README_UPDATE=FALSE
 ```

 2. Put an ext file to upload into the project folder.